SixArm/sixarm-macos-setup/ruby.md

     CC=/usr/bin/gcc ruby-build 1.9.3-p125 /opt/ruby/1.9.3-p125

-You may prefer to install your Ruby version in the default location, which is in your home directory:
+You may prefer to install your Ruby version in the default location, which inside your home directory in a subdirectory created by ruby-build:

     CC=/usr/bin/gcc ruby-build 1.9.3-p125